 - Understand the information available to them, for example if a parent has a visual impairment, language or literacy difficulties.

 How do I get referred to the childcare brokerage service?

 Families can be referred to this service by a professional or parents can call the Suffolk Family Information Service helpline on 0345 60 800 33 to discuss if they should be referred to the childcare brokerage service.

 How do I report a problem finding childcare?

 Complete the short form below to tell us what childcare you are struggling to find.
 Sometimes the childcare may not be available in a particular area, or all the childcare places in the area are full.

-If forms are returned by number of parents wanting childcare it may be possible for us to help an organisation open a new out of school club, nursery or pre-school or we may encourage people to become childminders in that area.
+If forms are returned by a number of parents wanting childcare it may be possible for us to help an organisation open a new out of school club, nursery or pre-school or we may encourage people to become childminders in that area.

 Please complete the form to let us know your childcare needs.